-Students completing a degree in Human and Evolutionary Biology (Human Biology B.S.; Human Biology B.A.; Human Performance B.A.) are expected to acquire the ability and skills to understand and interpret the human organism.
+Students completing a degree in Human Biology (Human Biology B.S. and Human Biology B.A.) are expected to acquire the ability and skills to understand and interpret the human organism.
 Courses offer a variety of fields to examine humans, including anatomy, physiology, metabolism, neurobiology, genetics, and behavior.
-Students will learn to conduct research in many different forms and communicate the outcome of an investigation either individually or in a group and assess its contribution to the body of knowledge in Human and Evolutionary Biology.
-These skills provide an excellent foundation for a clinical or research career in health-related fields.
+Students will learn to conduct research in many different forms and communicate the outcome of an investigation and assess its contribution to the body of knowledge in Human Biology.
+Furthermore, once the basics of these systems are understood they can be applied in an evolutionary context.
 To accomplish this, our program provides:

 - State of the art lab experiences with a focus on learner-centered, hands-on experiences using the latest web and computer technology;

-- Opportunities for the transfer of basic knowledge in physiology, biochemistry and biomechanics into applied or real life situations;
+- Opportunities for the transfer of basic knowledge in Human Biology to be applied to real life situations;

 - Opportunities for international experience via study abroad programs and;

-- Opportunities for high-level research in several areas, including the regulation of fat use in health and disease, the regulation of blood glucose levels in Type 1 diabetes, the mechanics and neural control of movement, and the biochemical basis of exercise performance, neurobiology, and behavioral ecology of humans, their ancestors, and nonhuman primates to understand evolutionary origins.
+- Opportunities for high-level research in several areas, including the regulation of fat use in health and disease, the regulation of blood glucose levels in Type 1 diabetes, the mechanics and neural control of movement, the biochemical basis of exercise performance, neurobiology, and behavioral ecology of humans, their ancestors, and nonhuman primates to understand evolutionary origins.